-Instructor of Music Theory and Electronic Music, Interlochen Arts Camp
+Instructor of Music Theory, Interlochen Arts Camp

 D.M.A., music composition, University of Michigan; M.M., music composition, University of Michigan; B.A., viola performance and music composition, Rice University